Pierre Soulages: Personal life

 While at the Fine Arts School of Montpellier, Soulages met Colette Llaurens (born 1920).
 They were married on 24 October 1942.
 The couple had no children.
 In 2017, they permanently moved to their summer retreat in Sète.

-Soulages died in Nîmes on 25 October 2022, at age 102, and was survived by his wife of 80 years.
+Soulages died in Nîmes on 25 October 2022, less than two months before his 103rd birthday, and was survived by his wife.
+He had marked their 80th wedding anniversary the day before his death.

 Collections

 Collections of works by Soulages are held by many museums, including: